philmurtagh101/my-MS1-astroclub-site/README.md

 * As a Member/ Visitor I want look up a page to access the latest skymap and events for my area
 * As a member I want to be able to login to Astroclub to access other functions
 * As a visitor I want to be able to register to become a member of Astroclub
-* As an astronomy club I want to capture registration information to help  build a view of astronomy experience in membership.

 ### Structure